 1. All employers should agree procedures with their local staff representatives for dealing with differences over the local application of the national agreement, to their individual pay and terms and conditions of service, including:

-(iii) the use of the NHS Knowledge and Skills Framework and Development Reviews;
+(iii) the use of the NHS Knowledge and Skills Framework (KSF) and development reviews

 (v) the progression of staff through pay band gateways.